1. Home

 2. How to apply for a mortgage

 The mortgage advisor will go through the application with you.
-It will include proving your identity (form of ID, proof of address) as well as statements from your work to show your income (P60, payslips) and they will likely look at your credit score.
+It will include documents to prove your identity (form of ID, proof of address) as well as statements from your work to show your income (P60, payslips) and they will likely look at your credit score.

 3. Waiting to hear back on your mortgage